 Another group of oncogenes code for plasma membrane associated G proteins.
 In human cancer, ras oncogene shows almost resemblance with cellular ras gene of the host except that ras oncogene is the mutant form in contrast to ce ras gene.
-Process of Androgenesis (With Diagram) | Biotechnology bound GTP instead of hydrolyzing it to GDP.
+Covid-19 has spread to 42 new districts since April 17.
+What did lockdown achieve then?
+India Today | Sponsored bound GTP instead of hydrolyzing it to GDP.
 As a result mutant ras protein in its active form mislead the transmission of signal from external growth factors.
 Hence the host cells undergo abnormal cell division.